| | |

 To buy or not to buy an outdoor table?

-If you shop around for different outdoor tables, they can be quite pricey.
-The idea that we could reuse a material we already had for an outdoor table was a way more budget-friendly and eco-friendly solution.
+Poly lumber outdoor tables can be quite pricey.
+We loved that we could reuse a material we already had for an outdoor table.
+Not only was it saving leftovers from the dumpster, but it was a more budget-friendly solution.

 Gray timbertech decking board

-Having two outdoor tables allowed flexibility in seating options and they would not be too heavy for moving around.
+• FLEXBILITY – Two outdoor tables allowed for flexibility in seating options and were not too heavy to move around.

-If you are looking for another DIY table, we also recently just made our own DIY folding tables out of plywood.
-This cheap folding table is to be used in our basement for my husband’s poker and game nights.
-If we end up needing to sit more people outside, we plan on using these as well!
+If you are looking for another DIY table, we also recently made our own out of plywood.
+This DIY folding table will be used in our basement for my husband’s poker and game nights.
+If we need to seat more people outside, we plan on using these as well!

 Here you can see the end height of our table and my husband sitting at our DIY bench.
 This may help you see the leg clearance and if you need to adjust the original height of the table due to your seating choice.